gsferreira/gsferreira.github.com/src/archive/2022/the-biggest-folder-structure-mistake-on-net/index.md

 layout: post
 tags: post
 date: 2022-11-17
-title: The BIGGEST Folder Structure Mistake on .NET
+title: The Biggest Folder Structure Mistake on .NET
 description: This is the most common mistake when organizing Projects and Solutions in .NET.
 It is a real onboarding nightmare for newcomers.
 In this post, I will show you how to use Feature Folders towards a Screaming Architecture (Clean Architecture).
 featured_image: /images/archive/architecture/mvc-folder-structure.png
 ---